rsteel1/ethan_stop_pausing/README.md

 # With Peace and Love, Stop Pausing

 Forces Ethan to stop pausing the video after every word.
+With Peace and Love.
 The time is configurable.

+Y'all have provided me with endless hours of entertainment, and I appreciate you all.
+Thought I'd give something back.
+Much love from Scotland <3

 ## Installation